Disclosure: I may receive commissions for purchases made through links in this post.

 4. To lessen the amount of sugar or dye trade juice for fruit infused water.

-5. To save money invest in water bottles for the kids and skipped the juice packs for 2-liter bottles and refill your kids smaller travel bottles.
+5. To save money invest in water bottles for the kids and skip the juice packs for 2-liter bottles and refill your kids smaller travel bottles.